citp/privacy-policy-historical/t/th/thu/thumbtack.com.md

-You can generally browse parts of the Website without telling us who you are or revealing any personally identifiable information about yourself.
-In certain sections of the Website, however, we may invite you to submit questions, participate in polls or surveys and request information or require you to register for an Account.
-When you register for an Account or when you submit questions, participate in polls or surveys and request information, we may ask you to provide certain personal information such as your legal name, civil status, occupation; your contact information, including email address and/or telephone number; your demographic information, such as postal code, and residential and commercial addresses; your preferences and interests; and other information relevant to user surveys and/or offers.
-We may also collect personal information that you post in your Offer, Profile, Wants, or Feedback, and any comments or discussions you post in any blog, chatroom, or other correspondence site on the Website, or any comments you provide during dispute resolution with other users of the Website.
+We collect personal information from service professionals offering their products and services as well as from consumers searching for those service individuals.
+Both consumers and service professionals are required to create an account to be able to access certain portions of our Website, such as to submit questions, participate in polls or surveys, and request information.
+When you register for an Account or when you submit questions, participate in polls or surveys and request information, or otherwise interact with our Website and use our Services, we may collect personal information about you.

+_Consumers:_ During the Account registration process, we will collect information such as your name, ZIP code, and email address.
+You also may provide us with your telephone number, mailing address, and demographic information (e.g., gender, age, political preference, education, race or ethnic origin, and other information relevant to user surveys and/or offers).
+We may also collect personal information that you post in your Offer, Profile, Wants, or Feedback, and any comments or discussions you post in any blog, chat room, or other correspondence site on the Website, or any comments you provide during dispute resolution with other users of the Website.

+_Service Professionals:_ If you are a service professional and would like to post any information about yourself, we will require you to register for an Account.
+During the Account registration process, we will collect your business name, telephone number, address, ZIP code, travel preferences, a description of your services, a headline for your profile, first and last name, and email address.
+In addition, you may, but are not required to, provide other content or information about your business, including photographs and videos.
+We also may collect payment information, such as credit card information, from you.

 If we deem it necessary, in our sole and absolute discretion, we may also ask for and collect supplemental information from third parties, such as information about your credit from a credit bureau (to the extent permitted by law), or information to verify any identification details you provide during registration.

-You can browse Thumbtack anonymously.
-However, we will collect and use any information that you supply to us on your own.
-We don't plan on doing anything devious with this information; rather, we hope to use this information to improve Thumbtack and tailor it to your needs.

 2\.
-COLLECTION OF FINANCIAL INFORMATION
+COLLECTION OF PERSONAL INFORMATION FROM SOCIAL NETWORKING SITES

-Thumbtack does not store credit card information.
-Credit card transactions are transmitted to a financial gateway, and we endeavor to protect the security of your payment information during transmission by using Secure Sockets Layer (SSL) technology.
-Thumbtack may, however, collect contact information, such as name, phone number, and address for billing purposes.

-Thumbtack does not store your credit card information.
+You may log into our Website through your Facebook account.
+If you do so, you must enter the email address and password that you use for your Facebook account.
+We will ask that you grant us permission to access and collect your Facebook basic information (this includes your name, profile picture, gender, networks, user IDs, list of friends, date of birth, email address, and any other information you have set to public on your Facebook account).
+If you allow us to have access to this information, then we will have access to this information even if you have chosen not to make that information public.

+We store the information that we receive from Facebook with other information that we collect from you or receive about you.

+Facebook controls the information it collects from you.
+For information about how Facebook may use and disclose your information, including any information you make public, please consult Facebook's privacy policy.
+We have no control over how any third party site uses or discloses the personal information it collects about you.

 3\.
-COLLECTION OF AGGREGATE INFORMATION
+COLLECTION OF AGGREGATE INFORMATION, USE OF COOKIES AND OTHER TRACKING DEVICES

-We may collect aggregate information from your use of our Website and Services, such as your browser type, your ISP or operating system, the URL of the previous website you visited, and your IP address, none of which can be easily used to identify you.
+We may collect aggregate information from your use of our Website and Services, such as your browser type, your ISP or operating system, your domain name, your access time, the URL of the previous website you visited, your page views, your IP address, and the type of device that you use.
+We also track how frequently you visit our Website and use our Services.

-4\.
-COLLECTION OF AGGREGATE INFORMATION

-We may collect information from you by using cookies.
+_Cookies._ We may collect information from you by using cookies, web beacons and other technologies.
 A cookie is a small file stored on user's computer hard drive containing information about the user.
 The cookie helps us analyze web traffic or informs you about your use of a particular website.
 Cookies allow web applications to respond to you as an individual, tailoring its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.
 When you visit the Website, we may send one or more cookies (i.e., a small text file containing a string of alphanumeric characters) to your computer that identifies your browser.

-We will collect certain information provided by your computer when you visit Thumbtack.
-However, we can't personally identify you with this information, and we will only use it to look at where our users are coming from and why they might be attracted to Thumbtack.

 Some of these cookies may be connected to third-party companies or websites.
-The terms of use of such cookies are governed by this Privacy Policy and the privacy policy of the relevant third-party company or website.
+The terms of use of such cookies are governed by this Policy and the privacy policy of the relevant thirdparty company or website.
 For example, Google measures the performance of advertisements by placing cookies on your computer when you click on ads.
-If you visit the Website when you have such a cookies on your computer, we and Google will be able to tell that you saw the ad delivered by Google.
-The terms of use of these cookies are governed by this Privacy Policy and Google's Privacy Policy.
+If you visit the Website when you have such cookies on your computer, we and Google will be able to tell that you saw the ad delivered by Google.
+The terms of use of these cookies are governed by this Policy and Google's Privacy Policy.

-You can choose to accept or decline cookies.
+_Disabling Cookies._ You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 If you disable cookies you may be prevented from taking full advantage of the Website because it may not function properly if the ability to accept cookies is disabled.

-We will collect certain information provided by your computer when you visit Thumbtack.
-However, we can't personally identify you with this information, and we will only use it to look at where our users are coming from and why they might be attracted to Thumbtack.
+_Clear GIFs, pixel tags and other technologies._ Clear GIFs are tiny graphics with a unique identifier, similar in function to cookies.
+In contrast to cookies, which are stored on your computer's hard drive, clear GIFs are embedded invisibly on web pages.
+We may use clear GIFs (a.k.a. web beacons, web bugs or pixel tags), in connection with our Website to, among other things, track the activities of Website visitors, help us manage content, and compile statistics about Website usage.
+We and our third party service providers also use clear GIFs in HTML emails to our customers, to help us track email response rates, identify when our emails are viewed, and track whether our emails are forwarded.

+_Third-Party Analytics and Tracking._ We use automated devices and applications, including third party analytic tools as well as internal mechanisms, to evaluate Website usage.
+We use these tools to help us improve our Services, performance and user experiences.
+We (and our third party service providers) may use cookies and other tracking technologies to perform their services.

-##  B. How Thumbtack Uses the Personal Information We Collect
+##  B. How Thumbtack Uses the Information We Collect

 1\.
 HOW PERSONAL INFORMATION IS USED

-We collect your personal information to better understand your needs and to provide you with a better Website experience.
+We collect your personal information and aggregate information about the use of our Website and Services to better understand your needs and to provide you with a better Website experience.
 Specifically, we may use your personal information for any of the following reasons:

-  * Register you to use our Services;

-  * Verify your authority to enter our Website;

-  * Internal record keeping;
+  * To provide our Services to you, including registering you for our Services, verifying your identity and authority to use our Services, and to otherwise enable you to use our Website and our Services;

+  * For customer support and to respond to your inquiries;

+  * For internal record-keeping purposes;

-  * To share with PayPal or other third party payment gateways in connection with Website and/or Thumbtack's products and Services;
+  * To process billing and payment, including sharing with PayPal or other third party payment gateways in connection with Website and/or Thumbtack's products and Services;

-  * To improve the Website's content and general administration Website, our products and services, and to provide the services and customer support that you have requested;
+  * To improve and maintain our Website and our Services (for example, we track information entered through the "Search" function; this helps us determine which areas of our Website users like best and areas that we may want to enhance; we also will use for trouble-shooting purposes, where applicable);

   * To periodically send promotional emails to the email address you provide regarding new products from Thumbtack, special offers from Thumbtack or other information about Thumbtack that we think you may find interesting;

-  * To contact you, via email, telephone, facsimile or mail, to deliver certain services or information you have requested or for Thumbtack's market research purposes, including, but not limited to, the customization of the Website according to your interests;
+  * To contact you via email, telephone, facsimile or mail, or, where requested, by text message, to deliver certain services or information you have requested;

+  * For Thumbtack's market research purposes, including, but not limited to, the customization of the Website according to your interests;

-  * We may use your demographic information (i.e., age, postal code, residential and commercial addresses, and other various data) to more effectively facilitate the promotion of goods and services to appropriate target audiences.
+  * We may use your demographic information (i.e., age, postal code, residential and commercial addresses, and other various data) to more effectively facilitate the promotion of goods and services to appropriate target audiences and for other research and analytical purposes;

-Like most other websites, Thumbtack collects information from your web browser using "cookies."
-We use cookies to tailor your use of Thumbtack to your preferences.
-If you don't want us to use cookies, simply disable them in your web browser.

-Thumbtack uses the information you provide us in a few ways.
-First, we use it to register you the first time you use Thumbtack, and to verify your identity each time you return.
-Second, we share it with our payment services when you transact through Thumbtack.
-Finally, we use it to send you information and updates about Thumbtack unless you opt out of our mailings.

-2\.
-HOW FINANCIAL INFORMATION IS USED

-When you enter your credit card information into the Website, a credit card processor encrypts the data.
-Thumbtack saves none of your credit card information, and your credit card information is used for no purpose but to make the particular transaction you authorize.

-When you enter your credit card information into the Website, a credit card processor encrypts the data.
-Thumbtack doesn't save any of your credit card information.

-3\.
-HOW AGGREGATE AND COOKIES INFORMATION ARE USED

-We track user traffic patterns throughout the Website.
-We break down overall usage statistics according to a user's demographics, domain name, browser type, and MIME type by reading this information from the browser string (information contained in a user's browser).
-We sometimes track and catalog the search terms which users enter in our "Search" function.
-The tracking information helps us to determine which areas of our Website users like and do not like based on traffic to those areas.
-In addition, we track your entries, submissions, and status in connection with your participation in the Website as a Service Provider or Service User.

-We use traffic log cookies to identify which pages are being used.
-This helps us analyze data about webpage traffic and improve our Website in order to tailor it to Website users' needs.
-We only use this information for statistical analysis purposes and then the data is removed from the system.
-Overall, cookies help us provide you with a better Website experience, by enabling us to monitor which pages you find useful and which you do not.
-Cookies generally do not permit us to personally identify you.

-We use information provided by your computer's cookies to track our users' interests.
-We do this so we can improve the website, and see which parts of it our users like most.

-4\.
-GENERAL USE

-We may also use any of the above-referenced types of information that we gather to: (a) resolve disputes, (b) collect fees, (c) troubleshoot problems with the Website and/or Services, (d) when legally required or at Thumbtack's discretion to cooperate with law enforcement agencies in any investigation of alleged illegal activity on the Website or on the Internet, (e) enforce our Terms of Use, (f) customize, measure, and improve the Website's content and design, and (g) compare personal information collected through the Website and Services to verify its accuracy with personal information collected from third parties.
+  * To resolve disputes, to protect ourselves and other users of our Website and Services, and to enforce our Terms of Use;

+  * We also may compare personal information collected through the Website and Services to verify its accuracy with personal information collected from third parties; and

-We may also use the information you provide us if we are involved in a dispute with you, if the law requires us to disclose it, or to compare the information you've provided with third party verification services that you request.
+  * We may combine aggregate data with the personal information we collect about you.

 ##  C. Electronic Newsletters, Invitations, Polls and Surveys